FB PM-63: Feeding

 The firearm feeds from two types of double-column box magazines: a short 15-round and long, 25-round magazine (the magazines are seated inside the hollow pistol grip).
 The magazine catch/release is at the heel of the pistol grip.
 After the last cartridge has been fired from the magazine, the slide is locked open on the slide catch.

 The pistol grip covers and folding vertical forward grip are made from a synthetic plastic material.

 Accessories

 The weapon can be deployed like a regular pistol, one-handed.
 Additional equipment supplied with the submachine gun includes three spare long magazines and one short magazine, a holster, sling, magazine pouch and a cleaning rod and lubricant bottle.

 An all-metal suppressor, design by Marian Gryszkiewic, can be used with the PM-63.

 Variants

 In 1971 a version of the PM-63 was developed in Radom for the 9×19mm Parabellum round, designated PM-70.
-Only several units of this version were built in a prototype pre-production batch and further production was abandoned due to lack of demand.
-A variant adapted for the .380 ACP (9×17mm Short) cartridge (known as the PM-73) and a silenced version were also built, but failed to gain orders.
+Several units of this version were built in a prototype pre-production batch but further production was abandoned due to lack of demand.
+A variant adapted for the .380 ACP (9×17mm/9mm Short) cartridge (known as the PM-73) and a silenced version were also built, but failed to gain orders.